Molle94/comnetsemu_open5gs/README.md

 After the first boot of the 5GC, the UE must be registered in the database through WebUI (see below).
 To check whether everything was setup successfully, in a new window enter the UE container with `docker exec -it ue /bin/bash` and start a ping with `ping -I uesimtun0 -c 3 www.google.com`.

-To end the emulation terminate core, gnb and ue with `ctrl + c`, run `quit` in the mininet cli and eventually clean up with `sudo mn -c`.
+To quit the interactive emulation terminate core, gnb and ue with `ctrl + c`, run `quit` in the mininet cli.

 ### UE registration
 UEs can be configured using the WebUI of open5gs.
 In your browser open `localhost:3000` (username: admin, password: 1423).